maddypatel/OdinLandingPage/README.md

 # OdinLandingPage
-Landing Page for The Odin Project
+Creating a new Landing Page for The Odin Project learning HTML and CSS.